atheobold/Greenwood_Book/docs/01-preface.md

 bar plot to a scatterplot.
 This helps in creating high quality plots with minimal amounts of adjustments and tweaking.

-## Chapter summary {#section1-4}
+## Chapter Summary {#section1-5}

-This chapter covered getting R and RStudio downloaded and some basics of working with R via RStudio.
-You should be able to read a data set into R and run some basic functions, all done using the RStudio interface.
+This chapter covered getting R and RStudio downloaded and some basics of working with `R` via RStudio.
+After reading this chapter, you should have an understanding of reading a data set into `R`, making simple data summaries, and creating visualizations for a single quantitative variable, all done in RStudio.
 If you are struggling with this, you should seek additional help with these technical issues so that you are ready for more complicated statistical methods that are going to be encountered in the following chapters.
-The way everyone learns R is by starting with some example code that does most of what you want to do and then you modify it.
-If you can complete the Practice Problems that follow, you are well on your way to learning to use R.
+The way everyone learns `R` is by starting with some example code that does (most) of what you want to accomplish and then you modifying it to meet your needs.
+If you can complete the Practice Problems that follow, you are well on your way to learning to use `R`.

 \indent The statistical methods in this chapter were minimal and all should have been review.
-They involved a quick reminder of summarizing the center, spread, and shape of distributions using numerical summaries of the mean and SD and/or the min, Q1, median, Q3, and max and the histogram and boxplot as graphical summaries.
-We revisited the ideas of symmetry and skew.
-But the main point was really to get a start on using R via RStudio to provide results you should be familiar with from your previous statistics experience(s).
+They involved a quick reminder of summarizing the center, spread, and shape of distributions using numerical summaries of the mean and standard deviation and/or a five number summary (min, Q1, median, Q3, max).
+We also reviewed histograms, boxplots, and density plots as visualizations for the distribution for a quantitative variable, and the benefits/deficiencies of each type of plot.
+We connected these visualizations to the ideas of symmetry and skew.
+But the main focus of the chapter was on introducing you to using `R` via RStudio, so you are prepared for future statistical investigations!

 \newpage

-## Summary of Important R code {#section1-5}
+## Summary of Important R code {#section1-6}

 To help you learn and use `R`, there is a section highlighting the most important `R` code used near the end of each chapter.
 The bold text will never